Updated March 20, 2020: This post and project has been updated to use the latest version of the Agora React Native SDK (v3.1.6).

 Creating an Account with Agora

-Sign up at https://console.agora.io and log in to the dashboard.
+Sign up for an account and log in to the dashboard.

 Navigate to the Project List tab under the Project Management tab, and create a project by clicking the blue Create button.
 (When prompted to use App ID + Certificate, select only App ID.)
 Retrieve the App ID, it will be used to authorize your requests while you’re developing the application.

 Note: This guide does not implement token authentication, which is recommended for all RTE apps running in production environments.
 For more information about token-based authentication in the Agora platform, please refer to this guide: https://docs.agora.io/en/Video/token?platform=All%20Platforms.

 This is the structure of the application that we’re building:

 │ └── Style.ts